 Payday loans are a controversial topic across America, thanks to their tendency to trap borrowers in debt.
 Unfortunately, each state can regulate the predatory industry within their borders how they see fit, and some do a better job than others.
 Here’s what you should know about the Illinois payday loan laws if you live in the state.

-Payday lending status in Illinois: Illegal
+Payday lending status in Illinois: Legal, but heavily regulated

 While lenders can still offer small loans that follow the payday loan structure, they can’t carry the excessive interest rates that previously made them predatory.
 As a result, legislators have effectively defanged the payday loan trap in Illinois.

-Loan terms, debt Limits, and collection limits in Illinois
+Loan terms, debt limits, and collection limits in Illinois

 - Maximum loan amount: $1,000 or 25% of gross monthly income, whichever is less